aldwingalapon/masscomm/wp-content/plugins/sumome/Readme.txt

 Not at all.
 This plugin loads asynchronously so it won't down your site at all.

-= Where do I login to SumoMe? =
+= Where do I login to Sumo? =

 Once you install the plugin and activate it.
 Go to any page on your site and you'll see a little blue thing in the top right, click on it and then the crown icon to login.

 = How can I install an app? =

-Once you've logged into SumoMe, click on Sumo Store and click Install for whichever app you'd like to install.
+Once you've logged into Sumo, click on Sumo Store and click Install for whichever app you'd like to install.
 Once you have installed the List Builder app, you can integrate with MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, or Maropost.

 = How does Highlighter work? =